 Protections for vulnerable women

-About 73% of women who have undergone abortions say they chose abortion, not of their own free will but because they felt pressured to do so.
+About 73% of women who have undergone abortions and sought post-abortion care say they chose abortion, not of their own free will but because they felt pressured to do so.
 That pressure came from parents, partners, their financial status, their age, their education, and the abortion industry itself.
 Eliminating the Hyde Amendment would allow the abortion industry to further prey on vulnerable women by making it a “free” entitlement.
 When already facing pressure to abort because of her financial status, a woman who is told abortion is free and prenatal care isn’t, will face even greater pressure to choose abortion even when she wants to keep her baby.
 The Hyde Amendment protects vulnerable women from this manipulation, coercion, and discrimination.

 The average cost of an abortion is about $658.
 If the Hyde Amendment is repealed, Planned Parenthood would see an increase in abortion-vulnerable women, with a potential increased income of tens of millions of dollars every year.